atyryshkina/algorithm-performance-analysis/README.md

 We used the modified version of the quantile regression forest that is described in [Hutter et al.](https://doi.org/10.1016/j.artint.2013.10.003) that uses standard deviation instead of quantiles.
 A prediction that is within one standard deviation of one of the actual value was counted as an accurate prediction.

 We tested the quantile regression forest against the historical data with three fold validation.
-We tested it on historical data with undetected errors unpruned and on historical data with 5% of the jobs pruned by an isolation forest.
+We tested it on the data with undetected errors unpruned and on the data with 5% of the jobs pruned by an isolation forest.

 The results can be viewed [here]().
 A summary is also shown below.